ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Demystifying Socket.IO: Real-Time Communication with Flutter & Riverpod - <a href="https://medium.com/@ziad.w.khedr/demystifying-socket-io-real-time-communication-with-flutter-riverpod-ad942fec44c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker Volumes Demystified: How Containers Store and Share Data - <a href="https://medium.com/@ubersholder/docker-volumes-demystified-how-containers-store-and-share-data-c0f32ee14629?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zyad Wael`**
+✍️ **posted by `Ivan Karpenko`**

-<blockquote>Understand Socket.IO and real-time communication, then integrate it into Flutter with Riverpod for clean, reactive apps step by step
+<blockquote>When you first start working with Docker, it feels magical.
+You don’t need to worry about dependencies, installed software, or other setup…
 Continue reading on Medium »</blockquote>

 <h3>2.
-PHP vs Node.js — Is PHP Still the Best Option for Web Development? - <a href="https://medium.com/h7w/php-vs-node-js-is-php-still-the-best-option-for-web-development-2510fbc570ce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sequelize vs Prisma vs TypeORM vs Knex.js — Node.js ORMS (and a query builder) Comparison - <a href="https://medium.com/@pravir.raghu/sequelize-vs-prisma-vs-typeorm-vs-knex-js-node-js-orms-and-a-query-builder-comparison-e31794c242b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pravir Raghu`**

+<blockquote>Choosing the right database library for a Node.js backend can make or break your development experience.
+In modern Node.js projects…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Building a CRUD App with Node.js, Express, and MongoDB - <a href="https://medium.com/@hibachouchene128/building-a-crud-app-with-node-js-express-and-mongodb-f1b18d9ce3f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hiba CHOUCHENE`**

+<blockquote>If this is your first time working with Node.js and Express.js, check out this article.
+Continue reading on Medium »</blockquote>

+<h3>4. ⚡ Advanced Node.js Series (Part 8): Performance Optimization - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-8-performance-optimization-2b22f08fb2c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>A slow application can be a fatal flaw.
+Users will abandon a service that feels sluggish, and for businesses, poor performance translates…
+Continue reading on Medium »</blockquote>

+<h3>5.
+How to Build a Multi-Region Node.js Backend with Geo-Distributed Databases - <a href="https://medium.com/illumination/how-to-build-a-multi-region-node-js-backend-with-geo-distributed-databases-7fa7de634833?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Somendradev`**

-<blockquote>In the rapidly changing world of web development, developers are constantly asked to make an important decision: which backend…
+<blockquote>In today’s connected world, users expect fast responses no matter where they are.
+If your backend is hosted in one region (e.g., US-East)…
-Continue reading on T3CH »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-IXTRI DOKUMENTI ĠENWINI LIĊENZJA TAS-SEWQAN ONLAJN U PASSAPORT (LIĊENZJA TAS-SEWQAN), KARTA… - <a href="https://medium.com/@onehundredd94/ixtri-dokumenti-%C4%A1enwini-li%C4%8Benzja-tas-sewqan-onlajn-u-passaport-li%C4%8Benzja-tas-sewqan-karta-535ea3605988?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mistakes Senior C# Developers Make — Hard-Won Lessons - <a href="https://medium.com/inside-the-if/mistakes-senior-c-developers-make-hard-won-lessons-bdbb454376f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onehundredd`**
+✍️ **posted by `Sukhpinder Singh | C# .Net`**

-<blockquote>E-Mail-Adresse……experttdocx@gmail.com
-((Whatsapp….+1(310)818–3573))
-Telegramma….(+237672351658)
-TWELID MHUX KORRETT.
+<blockquote>Senior C# Slip-Ups: Hard-Won Lessons From Ten Years in .NET — Avoid deadlocks, N+1 traps, and memory leaks with Monday-ready refactors.
-Continue reading on Medium »</blockquote>
+Continue reading on Inside the IF »</blockquote>

 <h3>2.
-KOOP ECHTE DOCUMENTEN ONLINE RIJBEWIJS & PASPOORT ( RIJBEWIJS), VALSE IDENTITEITSKAART (ID-KAART)… - <a href="https://medium.com/@freightlogistics943/koop-echte-documenten-online-rijbewijs-paspoort-rijbewijs-valse-identiteitskaart-id-kaart-faf011c8d4d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3 Must-Know Python 3.14 Syntax Enhancements for Safer Coding - <a href="https://theanalyticsedge.medium.com/3-must-know-python-3-14-syntax-enhancements-for-safer-coding-36c1160b0b2b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**
+✍️ **posted by `The Analytics Edge `**

-<blockquote>E-Mail-Adresse……experttdocx@gmail.com
-(WhatsApp….+1(310)818–3573))
-Telegram….(+237672351658)
-VERKEERDE GEBOORTE.
+<blockquote>Master Python 3.14’s new syntax to write safer, cleaner, and more resilient code.
 Continue reading on Medium »</blockquote>

 <br/>